awesome-release/apache-php/README.md

 ## Verified to work in Release
-This project was derived from the apache-php project in [awesome-compose](https://github.com/docker/awesome-compose)
+This project was derived asdfasdfasdfasdffrom the apache-php project in [awesome-compose](https://github.com/docker/awesome-compose)

 To make this project work in Release, we had to add a COPY command to the Dockerfile in app/Dockerfile to copy index.php into the container.
 When run locally, docker-compose creates an overlay filesystem and uses files in the directory, but when run in a hosted environment we need to be explicit and ensure that this file is copied into the container.